lennymd/formulaOneAnalysis/README.md

 ## Data analysis

 Data was first analyzed using Jupyter notebooks (see [archive](./archive/) folder).
 More recent analysis and cleaning is done using R and RStudio because it's easier to combine comments and work within the platform.

+We do need to have the `tidyverse` installed in RStudio to clean the data.